PGY1 Pharmacy Residency

 • Assist with IPPE and APPE students on rotations at Baylor Scott & White Medical Center – Temple

-• Provide lectures and assist in Pharmacotherapy Lab with P3 students at Texas A&M University Irma Lerma College of Pharmacy
+• Provide lectues and assist in the Pharmacotherapy Lab with P3 students and Texas A&M University Irma Lerma College of Pharmacy

 Sample Calendar and Schedule